VideoBalmakewan Farm Aberdeenshire. Credit: Lucie Wardle

 All young people should be able to eat nutritious and sustainable food irrespective of their household income and school meals are a vital way that we can remove barriers to healthy and sustainable diets.

-With support from Soil Association Scotland, Bridging the Gap, the catering and procurement teams in Aberdeen City Council and an army of Cooks in Charge, Phil’s idea has become a reality with the organic green split pea now served in 47 primary schools and 11 secondary schools across Aberdeen every week.
-The catering service provides 11,000 meals a week.
+With support from Soil Association Scotland, Bridging the Gap, the catering and procurement teams in all councils and an army of Cooks in Charge, Phil’s idea has become a reality.

 This pilot is a story of strong partnership work, willingness and flexibility from supportive council teams and a supplier willing to collect the peas from Balmakewan free of charge after processing.